CySecAI/CysecAI/README.md

 You can modify the `max_tokens` and `context_window` (in tokens) of locally running models.

-For local mode, smaller context windows will use less RAM, so we recommend trying a much shorter window (~1000) if it's is failing / if it's slow.
+For local mode, smaller context windows will use less RAM, so we recommend trying a much shorter window (~1000) if it's failing / if it's slow.
 Make sure `max_tokens` is less than `context_window`.

 ```shell
 CysecAI --local --max_tokens 1000 --context_window 3000